stephanieleroux/NEXTSIM/2022-04-15_first_steps_with_nextsim.md

 ---
 ## 2. Realistic config from Einar's tutorial (FAILS-15/04/2022):
-* Get data from Aurélie (from Einar's SASIP tutorial from Jun 2021).
+* Get data from Aurélie (from Einar's SASIP tutorial from Jun 2021) and copy it to  /Users/leroux/DATA/NEXTSIM/CLIMRUN`.
-* Run test:
+* Then run test:
 ```
 cd /Users/leroux/DATA/NEXTSIM/CLIMRUN
 ./run_me.sh